scrapy/scrapy/docs/topics/items.rst

 It's important to note that the :class:`Field` objects used to declare the item do not stay assigned as class attributes.
 Instead, they can be accessed through the :attr:`Item.fields` attribute.

-And that's all you need to know about declaring items.

 Working with Items
 ==================